marie-laugie/marie-laugie.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a paleoclimatologist with strong skills in Earth System modelling who works at bridging theoretical models with observations and measurements.
-My work aims to quantify primary and secondary feedbacks occurring within the Earth System.
-My research has been devoted to improving our understandingof processes controlling atmospheric CO2 concentration at geological timescales and to identify ocean atmosphere interactions occurring on Earth as a result of plate tectonics.
+I'm currently a post-doctoral researcher working with [Yannick Donnadieu](https://cerege-cl.github.io/team/yannick_donnadieu/){:target="\_blank"} in [the CEREGE Deep Time Climate Modeling Group] (https://cerege-cl.github.io/), in collaboration with the <i>Geoscience Thematics Team<i> of TotalEnergies.
+My research aims